Eicosanoid: Role in inflammation

 Since antiquity, the cardinal signs of inflammation have been known as: calor (warmth), dolor (pain), tumor (swelling), and rubor (redness).
 The eicosanoids are involved with each of these signs.

 Redness—An insect's sting will trigger the classic inflammatory response.
-Short acting vasoconstrictors — TXA2—are released quickly after the injury.
+Short acting vasoconstrictors — TXA2 — are released quickly after the injury.
 The site may momentarily turn pale.
 Then TXA2 mediates the release of the vasodilators PGE2 and LTB4.
 The blood vessels engorge and the injury reddens.

 Swelling—LTB4 makes the blood vessels more permeable.
 Plasma leaks out into the connective tissues, and they swell.
 The process also loses pro-inflammatory cytokines.

 Pain—The cytokines increase COX-2 activity.
 This elevates levels of PGE2, sensitizing pain neurons.

 Heat—PGE2 is also a potent pyretic agent.
 Aspirin and NSAIDS—drugs that block the COX pathways and stop prostanoid synthesis—limit fever or the heat of localized inflammation.

 History

 In 1930, gynecologist Raphael Kurzrok and pharmacologist Charles Leib characterized prostaglandin as a component of semen.

-Between 1929 and 1932, Burr and Burr showed that restricting fat from animal's diets led to a deficiency disease, and first described the essential fatty acids.
+Between 1929 and 1932, George and Mildred Burr showed that restricting fat from animals' diets led to a deficiency disease, and first described the essential fatty acids.

 In 1935, von Euler identified prostaglandin.

 In 1964, Bergström and Samuelsson linked these observations when they showed that the "classical" eicosanoids were derived from arachidonic acid, which had earlier been considered to be one of the essential fatty acids.